yogabook / explorations / elevate shoulder blade

 details

-2. If there is a significant difference, this is mainly due to the tension of the two powerful adductor muscles of the shoulder joint, which originate from the trunk and attach to the upper arm: Latissimus dorsi and pectoralis major.
-Depending on the shortening of these two muscles, the shoulder blade may be able to be elevated unhindered when the arms are next to the body, but if the arms are moved in frontal abduction, their mobility is no longer sufficient and either the arms cannot be raised completely or the shoulder blade inevitably sinks when an attempt is made to raise them completely.
+- If there is a significant difference, this is mainly due to the tension of the two powerful adductor muscles of the shoulder joint, which originate from the trunk and attach to the upper arm: Latissimus dorsi and pectoralis major.
+Depending on the shortening of these two muscles, the shoulder blade may be able to be elevated unhindered when the arms are next to the body, but if the arms are moved in frontal abduction, the flexibility of these muscles is no longer sufficient and either the arms cannot be raised completely or the shoulder blade inevitably sinks when an attempt is made to raise them completely.
+In addition, a lateral deviation of the arm is observed, which corresponds to a reduced lateral abduction, and the arm usually leaves the maximum external rotation.